-Now that school’s out, many parents are probably looking for ways to keep the kids entertained.
-Here are some ideas for free and cheap summer fun for kids in the Kansas City area in 2016 (click on the links below for more details).
+Now that school’s almost out, many parents are probably looking for ways to keep the kids entertained.
+Here are some ideas for free and cheap summer fun for kids in the Kansas City area in 2017 (click on the links below for more details).
 I’ll add to the list as I find more, so make sure you check back.
 Also, if you know of any I missed, please leave a comment below:

-Free Bowling: All summer long, kids can bowl two free games per day at Kansas City area bowling alleys that are participating in a national Kids Bowl Free program.
+FREE Bowling: All summer long, kids can bowl two free games per day at Kansas City area bowling alleys that are participating in a national Kids Bowl Free program.
 For a one-time payment of $28.95, up to four family members can also bowl two games per person per day.

-Free Roller Skating: Northland Rolladium Skate Center in Liberty and River Roll Skate Center in Riverside are participating in a national Kids Skate Free program for kids ages 10 and under.
+FREE Roller Skating: Northland Rolladium Skate Center in Liberty and River Roll Skate Center in Riverside are participating in a national Kids Skate Free program for kids ages 10 and under.

-Free Spraygrounds: To cool the kids off on a hot day, many Kansas City area parks are offering access to free spraygrounds.
+FREE Spraygrounds: To cool the kids off on a hot day, many Kansas City area parks are offering access to FREE spraygrounds.

 - Cinemark’s Summer Movie Clubhouse will allow you to see 10 kid-friendly movies for $5 (or you can pay $1 per show).

-- There are free movies in Hyde Park every Friday during the month of June as part of the Hyde Park Children’s Film Fest.
+- There will be FREE movies in Hyde Park on select Friday nights as part of the Hyde Park Children’s Film Festival.

 Other: Check out our list of: